Revolutionary-Games/Thrive/doc/setup_instructions.md

 Thrive.
 During the installation process, make sure MSBuild tools is listed under the installation details.

-Go to https://dotnet.microsoft.com/download Under the .NET Core section, click on _Download .NET Core SDK_ and run the installer.
-Go back to the main download page and find
-_All .NET Framework Downloads_ Choose version 4.7 and select the Developer Pack.
+See the section on using MonoDevelop on how to install dotnet SDK.
+After installing that go back to the main .NET download page and find _All .NET Framework Downloads_ Choose version 4.7 and select the Developer Pack.

 Open Visual Studio Code and go to the Extensions tab.
 Get the extensions _C#_, _Mono Debug_, and _C# Tools for Godot_.